Zeeshands/Sell4Bids_Bot_FAQ_style/data/nlu_traning_faq.md

 - is listening paid
 - is there any payment for posting a listening
 - is there any payment to post

+## intent:list_my_products
+- list my product
+- list my products
+- please list my products
+- can you list my products
+- list my stuff
+- please list my stuff
+- can you list my stuff
+- what are my products
+- what products do I have
+- what do I have
+- what do I have for sale